Accounting for R&D Tax Credits: Best Practices & Guidelines

 Flow-Through Method

-The flow-through method involves reporting through straight-line depreciation but using accelerated depreciation for tax purposes, and the lower income taxes paid are reflected in financial statements.
+The flow-through method involves reporting through straight-line depreciation but using accelerated depreciation for tax purposes.
+The lower income taxes paid are reflected in financial statements.

 Deferral Method